open-stage/blender-dmx-web/content/docs/PSN.md

 PosiStageNet (PSN) is an [open protocol](https://posistage.net/) to receive position information from different trackers connected to a PSN server.
-In BlenderDMX, multiple Trackers (PSN server connections) with multiple Tracking Targets  (PSN slots) can be created and Focus points of moving lights can be linked to these as followers.
+In BlenderDMX Addon, multiple Trackers (PSN server connections) with multiple Tracking Targets  (PSN slots) can be created and Focus points of moving lights can be linked to these as followers.